 The Master of Science in Software Engineering provides graduate-level software engineering expertise to individuals who are currently working in the computer and information technology industry.
 The M.S.S.E. program aspires to serve both adult learners from the local computer and information technology industry, and extended learning students taking the course from remote locations.
 The typical M.S.S.E. student is a full-time information technology professional who wishes to augment his or her work experience with additional academic enrichment.
 The degree requires 33 credit hours for completion, and is completed entirely online.

 Students in the Master of Arts in Special Education program learn about evidence-based practices to support individuals with special needs or those who are at risk.
 This program focuses on current issues and topics in the field of special education and gives you the opportunity to choose an area of specialization in Early Childhood Special Education, Gifted Education, Multicategorical Special Education, Severe/Multiple Disabilities, or Special Education with emphasis in Applied Behavior Analysis.
 The degree requires 36 credit hours for completion, and is completed entirely online.

-The Master of Science in Sport Coaching trains students to be lifelong learners who can adapt to modern demands in the coaching profession.
-This degree is designed for teachers and full-time professionals who coach at the scholastic, community and club levels.
-WVU professors in Coaching Education have designed a curriculum that focuses on the knowledge and skills to be an effective coach.
-Additional focus is placed on holistic athlete development, including sport skills, life skills, long-term development, and periodized training.
-The degree requires 31 credit hours for completion, and is completed entirely online.
+The Master of Science in Sport Coaching is a part-time program that prepares students to be lifelong learners who can adapt to contemporary demands in the coaching profession.
+The program is offered fully online and students can start any term.
+This degree is designed for individuals who coach at the scholastic, community, and club levels.
+Courses are generally 8-weeks in length enabling students to concentrate on one content area at a time.
+The curriculum focuses on intrapersonal and interpersonal knowledge, professional knowledge, applied sport science, pedagogy and content, and leadership development.
+Additional content areas include holistic athlete development, including sport skills, life skills, long-term development, and periodized training.